FanderWasTaken/freedownloadmanager-flatpak-patch/.github/README.md

 ## Browser support

-I've only tested this patch with Firefox.
-If you wish to make it work with a browser of your choosing, please open an issue and we'll figure it out!
+I've only tested this patch with Firefox and Gnome.
+If you wish to make it work with a browser or desktop environment of your choosing, please open an issue and we'll figure it out!

 ## Alternative